What to observe – On the right, black lines flank a red star. This red star sports a “neon glow” around it, so it looks a little like a red disk.

 What to do – By operating the check boxes, you can see the neon glow vanish when the black inducers disappear (‘autorun’ is automatically disabled).
 Any gap (due to shrinkage or rotation) destroys the illusion as well.
 The colourpicker helps you to assess the effect of colour.
 Any saturated colour works for the inner star.

 Comment – While I sorted this phenomenon into the colour section, it works also with gray levels.
-The gap and rotation effects were described by Redies & Spillmann 1981.
+Van Tuijl (1975) was the first to describe this illusion, the gap and rotation effects were described by Redies & Spillmann 1981.

 Varin D (1971) Fenomeni di contrasto e diffusione cromatica nell organizzazione spaziale del campo percettivo.
 Rivista di Psicologia 65:101–128